Download Episode Here – right click link and select “Save Link As…”

 - Extraverted Feeling is the decision maker for all FJs.
 Their criteria is getting people’s needs met and keeping morale up.
 They will do things outside their usual talent base and learn new skills if they think it will get people’s needs met.

-- Extraverted Feeling is the decision maker for all TJs.
+- Extraverted Thinking is the decision maker for all TJs.
 Their criteria is making sure the numbers and metrics make sense.
 Once that criteria is reached, they will figure out what they need to do to get the job done, including taking into consideration the emotional needs of others, which isn’t always a skill set for this type.

 - The fundamental motivation of each type is going to stay the same, but the individual skill set can be surprisingly varied.